Hair is a protein filament that grows from follicles deep inside the dermis and grows through the epidermis. Hairs can grow on most parts of the huma

 5. Hair is among the most widely used synthetic forensic evidence because it includes data about almost everything that has ever been in your blood system, such as drugs.

 6. Only one thing about you because your hair can’t tell you is your gender—and men’s and women’s hairs have the same structure.

 7. The most popular hair color is black.
-Red hair is the rarest, occurring in only around 1% of the world’s population, whereas blonde hair is found in 2%.
+Red hair is the rare, occurring in only around 1% of the world’s population, whereas blonde hair is in 2%.

 8. The following were the findings of a survey on the relationship between hair color and personality perception:

 Blonde: flirtatious and enjoyable

 Brown is a serious and intelligent color.